collinsxavier/zero_day/README.md

-This file is mandatory in projects
+*Tis file is mandatory in projects*